 For most people, the Canadian government estimates, this annual carbon dividend will be more than enough to offset the higher prices they pay for gas and other fossil fuels.
 And if it succeeds in bringing emissions down, it will also reduce the high costs of dealing with climate change in the future.

-Rising fuel prices have their upside since they can help lower emissions and curb climate change.
+Rising fuel prices have their upside.
+They can help lower emissions and curb climate change.
 However, that long-term benefit can feel like cold comfort when you’re standing at the gas pump wondering if you can afford to fill up the tank.

 Fortunately, there are ways to save money on gas even when the price is spiking.